HOW LONG WILL IT TAKE TO SETTLE MY PERSONAL INJURY CASE?

 How long it takes to settle your personal injury case really depends on the specific facts of your case.
-As a general rule, our lawyers recommend you do not settle your case until all your injuries are definitely known, and you have recovered as much as you are going to.
+As a general rule, our lawyers recommend you do not settle your case until all your injuries are definitely known, and you have recovered your health as much as you are going to.
 The reason for this is that you can only settle your case once; you cannot go back later and ask for additional compensation because your injury is worse than you thought.

 Also, settlement will take longer in cases where the insurance company disputes who was at fault in the accident or whether your injury was really caused by the accident.
 For example, sometimes the insurance company claims that your injury was from a preexisting condition.
 In these types of cases, we may have to begin a lawsuit and the time for settlement will usually take an additional 12 – 20 months while the lawyers prepare the case and the case gets on the court’s trial calendar.